wordofwarning/wordofwarning.org/current/2017-worksahead/index.md

 *Presented by* Word of Warning, Contact + STUN

 ### Thursday 11 + Friday 12 May 2017, 7.30pm
-**Home + homelessness, trust + trickery, science + sensuality…**
+**Home + hearth, trust + trickery, science + sensuality…**
-From the very edges of deception to the comfort blanket of the home-cooked, outer space to inner city streets, our annual sampler of new performance brings **two nights, two venues, four new works in development:**
+From the very edges of deception to the comfort blanket of the home-cooked, outer space to inner turmoil, our annual sampler of new performance brings **two nights, two venues, three new works in development:**

 #### at Contact: 7.30pm. £7/4 each night ‡
 ***My Father's Kitchen* — Toni-Dee Paul**<br>Food, family, memories and the meaning of 'home'.